-The change of use of existing leisure and recreation facilities to other uses will be supported where it is demonstrated to the Environment Department's satisfaction that:
+The change of use of existing leisure and recreation facilities to other uses will be supported where it is demonstrated that:

 - a. the existing facility can be adequately replaced on an appropriate site within the Local Centre concerned or that it is no longer required; and, - b. the proposal would have no unacceptable impact on the vitality of a Local Centre.